Helsinki-NLP/OpusFilter/README.md

 #### `train_aligment`

-Train word alignment priors for eflomal.
+Train word alignment priors for eflomal (Östling and Tiedemann, 2016).
 Can be used in `WordAlignFilter`.

 Parameters: